eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 }
 ```

 Xtext provides a third type of node: [EStructuralFeatureNode]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/outline/impl/EStructuralFeatureNode.java).
-It is used to represent a feature of a model element rather than element itself.
+It is used to represent a feature of a model element rather than the element itself.
 The following simplified snippet from Xtend2 illustrates how to use it:

 ```java
 protected void _createChildren(DocumentRootNode parentNode,